Radiator change on Austin Mini

 Engage the upper hose on the radiator.
 Push firmly by hand.

-Fit the 2 clamps (GHC811) on the hose.
-Leave them on stand-by without tightening them for now.
+Fit the 2 clips (GHC811) on the hose.
+Leave them on standby without tightening them for now.

 Op 24